 Backup Service Account

-When you need to enable a backup service to access network shares, you can specify appropriate network credentials instead of changing the service account.
+When you need to enable a backup service to access network shares, you can specify network credentials with enough permissions on these shares instead of changing the service account.

-You can change the account under which a backup service is running by switching to the Tools tab in the application toolbar and clicking Change Service Account. ..
+You can change the account the Backup service is running under.
+To do this, click Tools in the horizontal menu bar, then click Change Service Account.

-…or by right-clicking the backup service status in the application's status bar.
+Alternatively, right-click the Backup service status in the application status bar.

-This invokes the MSP360 (CloudBerry) Backup Service Account dialog window where you can specify a required user account and enter corresponding credentials.
+In the Backup Service Account dialog box, specify the required user account and enter the corresponding credentials.

-After the service has stopped, click Start Service in the same context menu.
+After the service is stopped, click Start Service in the same menu.